ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Granny D

-You were born in 1925 in a middle class apartment in Stockholm and you are 87 years old.
-You grew up in the shadow of a principled matriarch of a mother and never demanded much space, which was fine for you.
-You want people to agree and like each other, and dislike conflict of any kind.
+You were born in 1925 in a middle class apartment in Vasastan in downtown Stockholm and you are 87 years old.
+You grew up in the shadow of a principled matriarch of a mother and never asked for much space or attention.
+You want people to agree and like each other, and you dislike conflict of any kind.

-Only once in your life did you ever stand up to your mother and that was the day you applied to go to teachers collage and start your won career.
+Only once in your life did you ever stand up to your mother and that was the day you applied to go to teachers collage and start your own career.
 Your grandmother B, in whose large country house you spend many fantastic summers, helped you finance your studies.
-You became a teacher and later married a colleague from the school in Söder, in downtown Stockholm, where you worked.
-You are therefore the first woman of your family with her own professional income.
+You became a teacher and thereby the first woman of your family with her own professional income.
+You later married a fellow teacher from the school in Söder in downtown Stockholm where you worked.
+He passed away a few year ago.

 Regarding the Tiara, you don’t really have a strong relationship with it.
-You wore it when you got married, but what will you do with a diamond sparkling piece of jewellery?
+You wore it when you got married, but what else could you do with a large and sparkling piece of diamond jewellery?
 You do, however, know how much it meant to your mother.

 In your life, what matters most is the happiness of your daughter E and your granddaughter F.